Berkanktk/CyberSecurity/README.md

 ## wget
 The wget command downloads files from HTTP, HTTPS, or FTP connection a network.

+Get ftp files recursively
+`wget -r ftp://ftpuser:<USER>@<IP>`

 Adding a `-b` switch will allow us to run wget in the background and return the terminal to its initial state.
+## wash
+Wash is a tool that can be used to crack WPA/WPA2 handshakes.
+It is a part of the aircrack-ng suite.

+Example usage:
+`wash -i wlan0mon` - to scan for WPA/WPA2 networks

+## netdiscover
+Netdiscover is a tool that can be used to scan for live hosts on a network.
+It is a part of the aircrack-ng suite.

+Example usage:
+`netdiscover -i wlan0mon` - to scan for live hosts on a network
+or
+`netdiscover -r <ip>/24`
 ## apt
 apt is a command-line utility for installing, updating, removing, and otherwise managing deb packages `sudo apt update` This will pull the latest changes from the APT repositories: